HomeBlogWhat is LOHC Storage?...

 Quick Definition

 Hydrogen is central to the global clean energy transition, with its ability to decarbonize sectors ranging from transportation to heavy industries.
-However, efficient hydrogen storage remains a key challenge.
-Among the various technologies available, Liquid Organic Hydrogen Carriers (LOHCs) have emerged as a promising solution due to their ability to store and transport hydrogen safely and efficiently.
-This blog explores LOHCs in detail, compares them with pressurized and metal hydride storage technologies, and presents a case study showcasing their real-world application.
+However, efficient hydrogen storage remains a key challenge, and Liquid Organic Hydrogen Carriers (LOHCs) have emerged as a promising solution due to their ability to store and transport hydrogen safely using largely existing infrastructure.
+This article covers how LOHCs work, compares them with other storage technologies, and looks at where real-world LOHC infrastructure actually stands today.

 Understanding LOHCs

 LOHCs are organic compounds that chemically bond with hydrogen, creating a reversible system for hydrogen storage and transport.
 During hydrogenation, hydrogen reacts with the LOHC at high temperatures in the presence of a catalyst, becoming chemically bonded.
-The hydrogen can be released through a reverse process called dehydrogenation when needed.
+The hydrogen is released through a reverse process called dehydrogenation when needed.

-LOHC storage differs from pressurized hydrogen storage and metal hydride storage across several dimensions — safety profile, infrastructure requirements, energy density, and reusability.
-LOHCs stand out for operating at ambient pressure and temperature (unlike pressurized gas storage, which requires high-pressure vessels), and for being fully reusable across many cycles (unlike some metal hydride systems, which can degrade over repeated cycling).
+LOHC storage differs from pressurized hydrogen storage and metal hydride storage across several dimensions: safety profile, infrastructure requirements, energy density, and reusability.
+LOHCs stand out for operating at ambient pressure and temperature, unlike pressurized gas storage which requires high-pressure vessels, and for being fully reusable across many cycles, unlike some metal hydride systems which can degrade over repeated cycling.
+The trade-off is that LOHCs require dedicated hydrogenation and dehydrogenation infrastructure at both ends of the supply chain, and the energy cost of these chemical conversion steps is higher than the energy penalty for compressed gas storage.

 Advantages of LOHC Technology